typesense/typesense-website/docs-site/content/guide/boolean-tag-search.md

 ### Execute Queries

-Finally, we'll execute the generated queries using Typesense's multiSearch API.
+Finally, we'll execute the generated queries using Typesense's `multi_search` API.
 This allows us to handle multiple queries and union the results together, which allows us to get OR logic when we have multiple "all fields" tags.

 ```javascript
 async function loadResults(page = 1) {